dobrado76/pixi-lights-and-shadows/replit.md

 ## Overview

 This project is a comprehensive React.js application showcasing advanced pseudo-3D shadow casting using PIXI.js primitives.
 It features a complete lighting system with unlimited sprite shadow casters, real-time light controls, and advanced visual effects.
 The application demonstrates complex WebGL rendering techniques including multi-pass lighting, normal mapping, texture-based light masking, and distance-based soft shadows.
-It's designed as both a technical demonstration and an interactive playground for exploring 2.5D lighting effects.
+The focus is on lighting effects and shadow casting demonstrations rather than full sprite manipulation features.

 ## User Preferences